TsaariII/ft_transcendence/frontend/Notes/tournament.md

 1. Tournament (lobby) page is the main entry point for the tournament and manages the other components
   * When "Start a new tournament" is clicked
     - Frontend sends ```CreateTournamentPayload``` to ```CREATE_TOURNAMENT``` API path
-    - Backend generates a tournament_id and adds logged in user to the tournament in ```CreateTournamentResponse``` and returns it to frontend
+    - Backend generates a tournament_id and adds logged in user to the players array in ```CreateTournamentResponse``` and returns it to frontend
 2. Frontend shows input fields for all 4 players, player1 is logged in player
-3. For player1, user must enter alias and click 'Save Alias' -> Frontend validates alias input based on specified rules -> backend call ```VerifyPlayerPayload``` to ```VERIFY_PLAYER````
+3. For player1, user must enter alias and click 'Save Alias' -> Frontend validates alias input based on REGEX and uniqueness rules -> backend call ```VerifyPlayerPayload``` to ```VERIFY_PLAYER````
 4. For player1, clicking Edit alias must send a new verify call to backend to update the alias
 5. Backend returns ```VerifyPlayerResponse``
-6. For other players, user must fill in username, password and alias fields and then click "Add Player" button -> Frontend validates alias input based on specified rules -> backend call ```VerifyPlayerPayload``` to ```VERIFY_PLAYER```` and the player  is added to the tournament at the backend -> Backend returns ```VerifyPlayerResponse``
+6. For other players, user must fill in username, password and alias fields and then click "Add Player" button -> Frontend validates alias input based on REGEX rules -> backend call ```VerifyPlayerPayload``` to ```VERIFY_PLAYER```` and the player  is added to the tournament at the backend -> Backend returns ```VerifyPlayerResponse``
 7. If user removes a player from the tournament